-The MA in Leadership program is offered as a two-year blended delivery program that combines online learning with two two-week on-campus residencies.
+The MA in Leadership program is offered as a two-year blended delivery program that combines online learning with two on-campus learning experiences.
 This allows working professionals to benefit from the synergy of on-campus learning and direct interaction with leading faculty members, while meeting the demands of their career and lifestyle.
 In the event of COVID-19 or other constraints on travel, on-campus learning experiences will be delivered as meaningful, interactive, and full-time online residency experiences.

 Students can expect to work hard during the on-campus residency period.
-The normal classroom schedule is Monday to Friday, from 8 a.m. to 5 p.m.
-Assignments, readings, and team meetings are done outside of these hours.
-In addition to the educational activities, there may be planned recreational events.
-Attendance at the two residency periods is mandatory; however, students are not required to live on-campus, students living off-campus have reported that their work on team assignments would have benefited from being on-campus.
+The normal classroom schedule is Monday to Friday 8:30 to 5pm, with evening and weekend work.
+Assignments, readings, and team meetings are done outside of the classroom.
+In addition to the educational activities, there may be planned recreational events, sometimes outdoors.
+Full attendance at the two on-campus periods is mandatory.
+While students are not required to live on-campus, students living off-campus have reported that their work on team assignments would have benefited from being on-campus.

 We use a number of different learning methods, including the Moodle platform for managing online interaction.
 Students can expect to be reading textbooks, articles, case studies, and videos posted on their Moodle site, and can expect to be interacting with fellow students on our online forums.
-Our program is noted for its experiential, and interactive learning with team members - who may be on the other side of the country.
-Having already met your classmates during the first residency period, you will continue to work in teams during the distance modules as well.
+Our program is noted for its experiential, and interactive learning with team members who may be located elsewhere across Canada and in the world.
+Having already met your classmates in person during the first residency period, you will continue to work in teams during the online modules as well.
 We have found that this approach to learning is extremely helpful to our students, enabling them to build strong relationships with their classmates that have led to life-long relationships.